nRF24/RF24Gateway/docs/main_page.md

 The remaining Arduino nodes can used nodeIDs 2-253, and would be assigned IP addresses 10.1.3.2-253 and netmask 255.255.255.0

 To maximize throughput between Raspberry Pi or other Linux devices, run the following commands:
+@note These commands can severely impact other network functionality.
+Run `sudo sysctl net.ipv4.tcp_wmem` and `sudo sysctl net.ipv4.tcp_rmem`to get the default settings so they can be restored.

 ```shell
 sudo sysctl net.ipv4.tcp_wmem="1500 1500 1500"
 sudo sysctl net.ipv4.tcp_rmem="1500 1500 1500"
 ```
-These changes are only temporary and need to be run each time before startup of the gateway.
+These changes are only temporary and need to be run each time after reboot of the gateway.
 To make them permanent, edit `/etc/sysctl.conf`

 If there are problems starting the examples, the following commands can be run to configure the interface: